-Mother.
+While Mother's Day is not a liturgical or Catholic observance, many parishes still use this holiday to honor and pray for mothers.
+The month of May has traditionally been dedicated to Mary, Mother of Jesus.
+Mother's Day provides an opportunity to pray for mothers while honoring and seeking the intercession of Our Blessed Mother.
 It is a fitting day to ask God's special blessing on all mothers.
 (The Book of Blessings contains various options.)
-If expectant mothers are present in the congregation, Mother's Day is also an opportune time to make use of the Rite for the Blessing of a Child in the Womb, which offers blessings for the mother and her unborn child.
-(See the action guide for the Solemnity of the Annunciation of the Lord for sample announcements and other ideas for using the rite.)
+If expectant mothers are present in the congregation, Mother's Day is also an opportune time to make use of the Rite for the Blessing of a Child in the Womb, which offers blessings for the mother and the child she is carrying.
+(See the action guide for the Solemnity of the Annunciation of the Lord for sample announcements and other ideas for using the rite.
+It is accessible at respectlife.org/action-guides.)